-But we know surprisingly little about what type and level of courses are being
+But we know surprisingly little about what type and level of training are being

-provided by London’s colleges, what outcomes they are achieving, how well they are meeting the needs of London’s businesses and citizens today, or how they are gearing up for the future.
+provided in London, and how well they are meeting the needs of London’s businesses and citizens today or helping them gear up for the future.

 The Mayor of London took over adult education funding from September 2019 and so the role of London’s 25 further education colleges is set to come under the spotlight as never before.
-This research project will scope out the provision of vocational training in London, and how this might need to develop to respond to London’s current and future needs.
-The project will include:
+This research project looked at the provision of further education and training in London, and how this might need to develop to respond to London’s current and future needs.
+The project included:

 - A review of London wide and college specific data on current provision of

 - An assessment of the potential implications of Brexit, automation and other factors on the types of vocational education provision needed;

 - Identification of policy implications and strategic questions for consideration by colleges, the Mayor and government, including for future data collection.